Magnolia Tribune

 Mississippi homeschool parents on why learning from home was right for their families

-Mississippi families who homeschool have a lot of freedom when it to their ‘s education.
-Since the only Mississippi Department of Education mandated requirement is that notify their local school district that they will be each school year, the options available are limitless.ย
+Mississippi families who homeschool have a lot of freedom when it comes to their children’s education.
+Since the only Mississippi Department of Education mandated requirement is that parents notify their local school district that they will be homeschooling each school year, the options available are limitless.

 According to Mississippi law, a child must start an education path, whether at home or in a school, by the age of six.
 Many families homeschooling choose to wait until their children reach this age to start what would be considered their kindergarten year.